AriFordsham/GHCWiki/typeable/ben-gamari.md

 scheme, described most recently in
 [ A reflection on types](http://research.microsoft.com/en-us/um/people/simonpj/papers/haskell-dynamic/).

-## `Data.Typeable`
+## `GHC.Reflection`

-The user-visible interface of `Data.Typeable` will look like this,
+The user-visible interface of `GHC.Reflection` will look like this,

 ```
--- The user-facing interfacemoduleData.TypeablewhereclassTypeable(a :: k)-- This is how we get the representation for a typetypeRep:: forall (a :: k).Typeable a =>TypeRep a
+-- The user-facing interfacemoduleGHC.TypeablewhereclassTypeable(a :: k)-- This is how we get the representation for a typetypeRep:: forall (a :: k).Typeable a =>TypeRep a

--- This is merely a record of some metadata about a type constructor.-- One of these is produced for every type defined in a module during its-- compilation.---- This should also carry a fingerprint; to address #7897 this fingerprint-- should hash not only the name of the tycon, but also the structure of its-- data constructorsdataTyContyConPackage::TyCon->StringtyConModule::TyCon->StringtyConName::TyCon->String-- A runtime type representation with O(1) access to a fingerprint.dataTypeRep(a :: k)instanceShow(TypeRep a)-- Since TypeRep is indexed by its type and must be a singleton we can trivially-- provide theseinstanceEq(TTypeRep a)where(==)__=TrueinstanceOrd(TTypeRep a)where compare __=EQ-- While TypeRep is abstract, we can pattern match against it:patternTRApp:: forall k2 (fun :: k2).()=> forall k1 (a :: k1 -> k2)(b :: k1).(fun ~ a b)=>TypeRep a ->TypeRep b ->TypeRep fun
+-- This is merely a record of some metadata about a type constructor.-- One of these is produced for every type defined in a module during its-- compilation.---- This should also carry a fingerprint; to address #7897 this fingerprint-- should hash not only the name of the tycon, but also the structure of its-- data constructorsdataTyContyConPackage::TyCon->StringtyConModule::TyCon->StringtyConName::TyCon->String-- A runtime type representation with O(1) access to a fingerprint.dataTypeRep(a :: k)instanceShow(TypeRep a)-- Since TypeRep is indexed by its type and must be a singleton we can trivially-- provide theseinstanceEq(TypeRep a)where(==)__=TrueinstanceOrd(TypeRep a)where compare __=EQ-- While TypeRep is abstract, we can pattern match against it:patternTRApp:: forall k2 (fun :: k2).()=> forall k1 (a :: k1 -> k2)(b :: k1).(fun ~ a b)=>TypeRep a ->TypeRep b ->TypeRep fun

--- Open question: Should this pattern include the kind of the constructor?-- It seems you often need it.patternTRCon:: forall k (a :: k).TyCon->TypeRep a
+-- Open question: Should this pattern include the kind of the constructor?-- In practice you often need it when you need the TyConpatternTRCon:: forall k (a :: k).TyCon->TypeRep a

 -- decompose functionspatternTRFun:: forall fun.()=> forall arg res.(fun ~(arg -> res))=>TypeRep arg
               ->TypeRep res
               ->TypeRep fun

--- We can also request the kind of a typetTypeRepKind::TypeRep(a :: k)->TypeRep k
+-- We can also request the kind of a typetypeRepKind::TypeRep(a :: k)->TypeRep k

--- and compare typeseqTypeRep:: forall k (a :: k)(b :: k).TypeRep a ->TypeRep b ->Maybe(a :~: b)eqTypeRep':: forall k1 k2 (a :: k1)(b :: k2).TypeRep a ->TypeRep b ->Maybe(a :~~: b)-- it can also be useful to quantify over the type such that we can, e.g.,-- index a map on a typedataTypeRepXwhereTypeRepX::TypeRep a ->TypeRepX-- these have some useful instancesinstanceEqTypeRepXinstanceOrdTypeRepXinstanceShowTypeRepX-- A `TypeRep a` gives rise to a `Typeable a` instance without loss of-- confluence.withTypeable::TypeRep a ->(Typeable a => b)-> b
+-- and compare typeseqTypeRep:: forall k (a :: k)(b :: k).TypeRep a ->TypeRep b ->Maybe(a :~: b)eqTypeRep':: forall k1 k2 (a :: k1)(b :: k2).TypeRep a ->TypeRep b ->Maybe(a :~~: b)-- it can also be useful to quantify over the type such that we can, e.g.,-- index a map on a typedataTypeRepXwhereTypeRepX:: forall a.TypeRep a ->TypeRepX-- these have some useful instancesinstanceEqTypeRepXinstanceOrdTypeRepXinstanceShowTypeRepX-- A `TypeRep a` gives rise to a `Typeable a` instance without loss of-- confluence.withTypeable::TypeRep a ->(Typeable a => b)-> b
 withTypeable= undefined

--- We can also allow the user to build up his own applicationsmkTrApp:: forall k1 k2 (a :: k1 -> k2)(b :: k1).TTypeRep(a :: k1 -> k2)->TTypeRep(b :: k1)->TTypeRep(a b)-- However, we can't (easily) allow instantiation of TyCons since we have-- no way of producing the kind of the resulting type...--mkTrCon :: forall k (a :: k).
-TyCon -> [TypeRep] -> TTypeRep a
+-- We can also allow the user to build up his own applicationsmkTrApp:: forall k1 k2 (a :: k1 -> k2)(b :: k1).TypeRep(a :: k1 -> k2)->TypeRep(b :: k1)->TypeRep(a b)-- However, we can't (easily) allow instantiation of TyCons since we have-- no way of producing the kind of the resulting type...--mkTrCon :: forall k (a :: k).
+TyCon -> [TypeRepX] -> TypeRep a
 ```

 ## The representation serialization problem